 - Using fertilizer is a great idea, as it responds well, especially when the growing season finds it high in nitrogen.
-In addition, using a feed will allow the travelers palm to grow better, demonstrating better foliage.
+Using a feed will allow the Traveler’s Palm to grow better, demonstrating better foliage.

 - Although you want to avoid any climates out of the USDA 10 and 11 zones, this Ravenala species only requires minimal water under the right conditions.

 What to read next: Spider Flower: identification, Recipes And Cultivation